brunch/brunch-guide/content/en/chapter09-watcher.md

 But 65ms is pretty fast already, so I generally stay with it :smile:.

-You may think that it's fast right now because of how ridiculously small our demo is (although Grunt or Gulp would happily take 1000 to 2000ms already).
-Alright, let's try with one of my JS training class codebases:
+You may think that it’s fast right now because of how ridiculously small our demo is (although Grunt or Gulp would happily take 1,000 to 2,000ms already).
+Alright, let’s try with one of my JS training class codebases:

 ```text
 app